 I can confirm that London Borough of Barnet holds the information you requested.
 However, we consider that the following exceptions apply to some of the information requested.
 The remaining information is not withheld and is below

-R12 (5) (e) Industrial commercial information
+R12(5)(e) Confidentiality of commercial or industrial information /